gehrleib/Test/README.md

-Hi Cathy,
+Hey Cathy,

-I'm writing to clarify the annual decision processing.

-Units with a Next Assessment Date in January 2025 (specifically, January 8-25) were not scheduled for annual decisions until December 16th (23 days later).
-The December 10, 2024, implementation caused these units to be flagged as overdue and trigger assessments immediately, which is the expected outcome.
-We've identified a bug that caused 13 assessable units to undergo a second annual decision between December 10-12.
-This was unintended.
-I've created an incident ticket to address this.
-The root cause was a date discrepancy in the 2LOD review condition; it was using December 12th instead of December 10th.
+The 13 records where the annual decision was triggered a second time have been resolved.
+These assessable units have been reverted back to an "Approved" state, and the duplicate annual decision has been deleted.

+The root cause of the issue was in our configuration.
+We had a date condition set for December 12 for the old process, which did not require 2LOD review to ensure the annual decision remained complete.
+The problem occurred due to a mismatch in how the system compared a datetime value with a date value, which only affected records that were closed between December 10 and December 12.